 Below I listed some delicious healthy protein treat recipes to pair with this hot cocoa and a complete protein boost!

 Have you made this protein hot chocolate recipe?
 Share a review or comment below or join me on Instagram for more vegan recipe inspiration.

 Protein Hot Chocolate Recipe

-- 1/4 cup Chocolate Protein powder of choice - I used Almond Protein powder for a from Macro mike
+- ¼ cup Chocolate Protein Powder - I used Almond Protein powder for a from Macro mike

-- 1 cup Plant-Based Milk of choice - I use low-fat soy milk or unsweetened almond milk0
+- 1 cup Plant-Based Milk - I use low-fat soy milk or unsweetened almond milk0

 - In a medium saucepan, add milk of choice and whisk in your favorite chocolate protein powder, unsweetened cocoa powder, and sweetener of choice.
 Whisk vigorously until combined.